Lincoln County Courthouse

 Downtown Lincoln, once the most dangerous spot in New Mexico

-In the old days people mostly used axes, shovels, and portable water pumps.
+used axes, shovels, and portable water pumps.

 Now firefighters have high tech clothing, oxygen masks, earth moving equipment, and much else

 They still remove lots of fuel using axes and carry water pumps.

 The park has a rare copy of a 1940s spotting scope used to locate smoke plumes.

 It pivots around a map of the area around a lookout tower.

 With the scope aligned, the map shows the location of the plume.

 Two panels near the end talk about a phenomenon veteran fire fighters call the “zone of stupidity”.

 Many people like to build houses in the woods.